riff-raff-17/Python-Projects/README.md

 3. If the car collides with a track boundary, it is removed.
 4. The simulation ends when all cars crash or time runs out.

+## 🧭 Pathfinding Visualization

+This project is a visual representation of the A* pathfinding algorithm, showing how it efficiently finds the shortest path from a start point to a goal on a grid, while avoiding obstacles.

+### Features

+- Visualizes the step-by-step process of A* pathfinding
+- Supports grid editing: add/remove obstacles
+- Interactive start and end node placement
+- Highlights open and closed sets in real-time
+- Shows final path after successful search

+A* is a popular graph traversal and pathfinding algorithm used in games, robotics, and navigation systems.
+It combines:

+- g(n): the cost from the start node to the current node
+- h(n): the heuristic estimate from the current node to the end
+- f(n) = g(n) + h(n): total estimated cost of the cheapest solution through n

+The default heuristic used is Manhattan distance.
+You can switch to Euclidean or Diagonal if needed.

+This visualizer shows:

+    🟧 Start node

+    🟦 End node

+    ⬛ Obstacles (walls)

+    🟩 Open set (nodes to be evaluated)

+    🟥 Closed set (nodes already evaluated)

+    🟪 Final path (shortest route found)

+### 🧹 'Roomba' pathfinding

+Simulates a Roomba-style robot navigating a 2D room and avoiding obstacles using intelligent pathfinding.
+Similar to the previous, using Pygame to visualize the path the Roomba takes.

+### Features

+- Roomba-like robot that moves from start to finish
+- Avoids obstacles (walls, furniture)
+- Efficient path planning using A* algorithm
+- Real-time visualization of robot movement

+The visualizer shows how to robot navigates from start to end and can be interrupted and updated at any time.

 ## Mediapipe
 This directory contains various image recognition projects using MediaPipe.
 Current projects include: